TheMelodyOfCode/REACT--E-Commerce-Lebowski-Pub/README.md

 > Runs on localhost:3000</br>

+#### VPN - Proxy (possible error)
+> In case you get the following Error:
+> Invalid options object.
+Dev Server has been initialized using an options object that does not match the API schema.
+ - options.allowedHosts[0] should be a non-empty string.
+> make sure to turn your proxy or vpn off

 #### Documentation
 > There is a documentation folder with information about certain concepts</br>
 >> Firebase, React Router, User-Context & general information.</br>